Idnan/idnan.github.io/blog/_posts/2019-11-01-grpc-with-nodejs-typescript.md

 ---
 layout: post
-title: gRPC with NodeJs and Typescript
+title: gRPC with Node.js and TypeScript
 comments: true
 ---

+The quest for optimizing the communication over the network has been going on for ages.
+1990s brought us TCP/IP protocols for networking and we saw the rise of technologies such as CORBA, DCOM, and Java RMI.
+With the evolution of web in 2000s, HTTP started to become the defacto for communication and people started to use XML over HTTP for the communication and we saw this combination giving boom to SOAP and WSDL which provided language agnostic communication between the systems.
+Moving forward, as the web evolved, JavaScript and JSON started to become popular and JSON started to *replace* XML as the preferred wire-transfer format and resulted in an unofficial standard called REST.
+It did not completely replace SOAP but most of the developer focus shifted towards REST while the enterprise applications and corporates which require strict adherence to standards and schema definitions, stayed with SOAP.

+The recent hotness in the industry is gRPC which is a lightweight communication protocol from Google with a support for over a dozen languages.
+I recently got the chance to work with gRPC in Node.js – this article is a brief introduction to gRPC and how to use it with Node.js and TypeScript.

 ## gRPC and Proto Files

 gRPC is basically a high performance RPC framework created by Google.
-It runs over HTTP2 and it's the default protocol that is used instead of JSON on the network.
-By default gRPC using [protocol buffers](https://developers.google.com/protocol-buffers/) as IDL (Interface Definition Language) for defining the structure for the service interface and structure for the payload messages.
-Using the IDL we can generate type safe DTO's (Data transfer object
-) and client server implementations in multiple languages (like, Go, PHP, Ruby, Python, Objective-C, Node.js, Java, C, C#, Java).
+It runs over HTTP2 and it is the default protocol that is used instead of JSON on the network.
+By default gRPC uses [protocol buffers](https://developers.google.com/protocol-buffers/) as IDL (Interface Definition Language) to define the structure for the service interface and structure for the payload messages.
+Using the IDL we can generate type safe DTO's (Data transfer object) and client server implementations in multiple languages (like, Go, PHP, Ruby, Python, Objective-C, Node.js, Java, C, C#, Java).
 The types are converted to binary format when calling the remote procedures.
 So a server generated in C++ can communicate transparently with a client written in Java or Ruby.

 The image given below gives an conceptual overview.

 <figure align="center">
     <img src="https://i.imgur.com/FqWxYpZ.png" style="max-width:500px;"/>